fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040.md

 I will be converting some examples to work with the Pico RP2040.

+I would like to be able to use the equivalent of the Arduino Streaming library with the Pico code.
+I have not yet found a way to do this.

 ### PicoRP2040FCPPParser

 This example is based on the old FC++ parser.cpp example.
 I have it mostly working.